dojo/framework/src/widget-core/README.md

 }
 ```

-It should be noted that children nodes are removed from the DOM when widget instantiation occurs, and added as children to the widget instance.
+It should be noted that children nodes are removed from the DOM when attached, and added as children to the widget instance.

 ## API